fourtytwo42/Qgeth3/PLANCK_NETWORK.md

 - **WSL2 GPU**: ~12000-20000+ PZ/s (Windows)

 ## Network Status
-✅ **READY**: Planck network is fully implemented and ready for use!
+✅ **DEFAULT**: Planck network is now the default testnet - fully implemented and ready for use!

+When you run geth without specifying a network, it automatically uses Planck.

 ## Benefits
 - **Same Genesis Parameters**: Identical to testnet for consistency